callassoftware/docker-snippets/other/pdfEngine-sdk/README.md

 ## Build the Docker Image

 The provided [Dockerfile-debian](Dockerfile-debian) can be used to create a new docker image tagged with *callassoftware/pdfengine:v16-1-662*.
-The new image uses /opt/callas/callas_pdfEngineSDK_16-1-662/sample-C/unix as the default working directory to make it easier to call the sample-C application using a relative "./" directory

 ```bash
 docker build -t callassoftware/pdfengine:v16-1-662 -f Dockerfile-debian .
 ```
+note: the new image uses `/opt/callas/callas_pdfEngineSDK_16-1-662/sample-C/unix` as the default working directory to make it easier to call the sample-C application using a relative `./pdfToolboxSample` path

 ---

 ## Run the Docker Container